Essential Kayak Camping Guide for Any Season

 Fishing & Foraging

 If you're an angler, add fishing gear to your list, but avoid heavy tackle boxes by packing just what you'll need.
-Ensure you know local fishing regulations and dispose of any remains according to park guidelines.
+Ensure you know local fishing regulations and dispose of any remains according to park guidelines before you take off again in your inflatable fishing kayak.
 Foraging can also be a fascinating adventure.
 Learn about native plants, edible berries, and mushrooms before your trip.

 Night Paddling & Stargazing